 Current photographs of the site.
 Photos should document and support findings including, but not limited to, the general building exterior, site conditions, kitchens and bathrooms, flooring, entry areas, common areas, architectural and structural components and mechanical systems.

-Inspection Requirements:
+Inspection Requirements

 At least 50% of the dwelling units in a development containing forty-nine (49) or less units; and